Many-body localization as a percolation phenomenon: Many-body clustering and the percolation threshold

 As a next step, we examine the probability distribution of MB clusters ${\cal P}(s)$, which in the $L\rightarrow\infty$ limit should be universal at the percolation transition $W \approx W_c$ \cite{kirkpatrick73,stauffer79,essam80}.
-In particular, in Fig.~\ref{fig2}b, we show the results in terms of the integrated distribution $I(s)= \int_s^1 {\cal P}(s') ds'$, using the normalization $I(s \to 0)=1$.
-The results in Fig.~\ref{fig2}b are presented for the large system size $L=24$ ($N_{MB} \approx3\times10^6$), averaging over $N_{dis} \sim 50$ samples.
-For $W< W_c$, long plateaus exhibited by $I(s)$ in Fig.~\ref{fig2}b are consistent with the existence of a single macroscopic cluster.
-That is, the long plateaus that reach $I(s=1)$ as a straight line in Fig.~\ref{fig2}b can be obtained only if one large cluster, $s_{max}\approx 1$, exists for each realization of disorder.
+In particular, in Fig.~\ref{fig2}b), we show the results in terms of the integrated distribution $I(s)= \int_s^1 {\cal P}(s') ds'$, using the normalization $I(s \to 0)=1$.
+The results in Fig.~\ref{fig2}b) are presented for the large system size $L=24$ ($N_{MB} \approx3\times10^6$), averaging over $N_{dis} \sim 50$ samples (realizations of disorder).
+For $W< W_c$, long plateaus exhibited by $I(s)$ in Fig.~\ref{fig2}b) are consistent with the existence of a single macroscopic cluster.
+That is, the long plateaus that reach $I(s=1)$ as a straight line in Fig.~\ref{fig2}b) can be obtained only if one large cluster, $s_{max}\approx 1$, exists for each realization of disorder.
 The bending of $I(s)$ near $s=1$ for larger $W$ indicates a degradation of the macroscopical cluster into a rapidly increasing number of small clusters as $W$ increases, with sample-to-sample fluctuations of $s_{max}$ due to finite $L$ near the percolation transition.
-Because of these fluctuations, the probability of finding a macroscopic cluster above $W_c$ remains finite, yet small (rare events), which is consistent with the very low values of $I(s\approx1)$ for $W\gtrsim 8$ in Fig.~\ref{fig2}b.
-Near the percolation transition, the distribution becomes universal in a broad range of $s$, exhibiting power-law behavior ${\cal P}(s ) \propto s^{-\xi}$.
-A simple fit for $W = 8$ gives $\xi \sim 2.47$, which is very close to the value $5/2$ predicted for percolation models in high dimension ($D>6$) \cite{stauffer79,saberi15}.
+Because of these fluctuations, the probability of finding a macroscopic cluster above $W_c$ remains finite, yet small (rare events), which is consistent with the very low values of $I(s\approx1)$ for $W\gtrsim 8$ in Fig.~\ref{fig2}b).

+Near the percolation transition, the distribution becomes universal in a broad range of $s$, exhibiting a power-law behavior ${\cal P}(s ) \propto s^{-\xi}$.
+A simple fit for $W = 8$ gives $\xi \sim 2.47$, which is very close to the value of $5/2$ predicted for percolation models in high dimensions ($D>6$) \cite{stauffer79,saberi15}.

+A degradation of the macroscopic cluster may be related to the level statistics change under the increase of the disorder strength $W$, observed in previous studies \cite{oganesyan07,torres15,luitz15,serbyn16,suntajs19}.
+In this context, we analyze the standard quantity, i.e., the ratio of two consecutive level spacings, $s_{n+1}/s_n$, and the corresponding mean $r$ of $r_n=\min(s_{n+1}/s_n,s_n/s_{n+1})$.
+For strong disorder, the system is expected to exhibit the Poisson level distribution, with $r\approx0.386$.
+The larger value $r\approx0.536$ characterizes the Gaussian orthogonal ensemble (GOE) in the ergodic limit.